Difegue/LANraragi/tools/Documentation/extending-lanraragi/index/architecture.md

 The Shinobu Background Worker runs in parallel of the LRR Mojolicious Server and handles various tasks repeatedly:

-* Scanning the content folder for new archives
+* Scanning the content folder for new archives using inotify watches
 * Adding new archives and executing Plugins on them if enabled
 * Regenerates the JSON cache when metadata or archive count changes